-A published report is the most common product of a PEER review.
-These reports have a standard format which includes a very brief summary of the report on its cover, followed by a more detailed "Executive Summary," the full text of report findings and recommendations, and concludes with the agency's response to the report.
-Some PEER reports are available on tape.
-PEER staff are available to brief committees or individual legislators on the contents of reports.
+PEER's published reports follow a standard format which includes a very brief summary of the report on its cover, a more detailed "executive summary" inside, then the full text of the Committee's findings and recommendations.
+Some PEER reports are available on audio tape.
+Upon request, PEER staff will brief committees, individual legislators, or other legislative staff on the contents of reports.